Samsung F15 5G One UI 7 0 Android 15 Update 2025: Full Review of 55+ New Features & Improvements

 Quick Panel and Notification Panel Separation

-My favorite navigation change: Samsung split the Notification Panel and Quick Panel into different swipe areas.
+The navigation change that I prefer: Samsung separated the Notification Panel and Quick Panel into separate areas of swiping.

-There’s also a pencil/edit icon at the top, where I can toggle between having panels separate or merged, similar to how things worked in One UI 6.
+And even there is a pencil/ edit icon on the top where I can flip between having panels separate and merged, as it was in One UI 6.

 Quick Panel Customization